FBI124/FBI124/README.md

 # 💫 About Me:
-I am a student of the 11th grade and I study at school, simultaneously studying such a profession as a web developer
+I am a student of the 11th grade and I study at school, simultaneously studying such a profession as a web developer.

 # 💻 Tech Stack: